AdriveLivingLab/fROS/README.md

 ---

 ## [Modules](#modules)
-The module FROS currently consists of:
+The module FRos currently consists of:
 ### [ROS-node](#ros-node)
 The framework itself ([ros-node](./ros-node/)) for ROS that handles the connection to the device and the ROS publishers.